Shabeehak/ClarifyProductsAI/README.md

 **See the platform in action!** The demo showcases:
 - Product search with real-time analysis
-- Image recognition capabilities (CLIP model)
+- Image recognition capabilities (Multimodal Approach)
 - AI chatbot conversations (Gemini integration)
 - Review summarization and sentiment insights
+- Review youtube video recommendation
+- Breakdown of sources

 ---